sinai-dev/OSLDocs/Effects/SL_Effect.md

 * List of actual effects on the projectile.
 * See [the Effects article](Effects/EffectTransforms) for more information.

+`CameraAddYDirection` (float)
+* Adds Y based on Camera direction (?)

+## SL_ShootProjectileAmmoVisuals
+Inherits from SL_ShootProjectile and contains no extra fields, used by Bow Skills.

 ## SL_ShootItem

 Inherits from `SL_ShootProjectile`, and has no extra fields.